ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ## Summary

-Here are a few links to get you started on certain areas in CORE:
+Here are a few links to get you started on certain areas in Core:

 * [Art Intro](../tutorials/art/art_reference.md)
 * [Scripting Intro](../tutorials/gameplay/lua_reference.md)